 - Make announcements in children's Sunday School classes, children's church, and in your church's other ministries to children.
 Also do so in adult Sunday School classes that include parents of school-age children.

-- Begin Your Studies in Genesis!
+- Begin Your Studies in Exodus!

 Children's Quizzing is, first and foremost, a valuable Bible study program for children.
 The information and truths children learn as they study God's Word provide a solid foundation for a life.
 Although quizzing competition adds an extra measure of excitement, it is not essential to a successful program.
 Pray that your children will learn to love and study the Bible, applying its truths to their lives.